-RESP Forms
+RFSP Forms

-The Office of the Registrar and Student Services will sign Verification of Enrolment forms for RESPs once a student is enrolled in courses.
+The Office of the Registrar and Student Services will sign Verification of Enrolment forms for Registered Education Savings Plans (RESPs) once a student is enrolled in courses.
 We cannot confirm full-time enrolment until a student has enrolled in a full-time course load (at least 3.0 full credits in the Fall and Winter terms combined).
-Course enrolment begins on July 21 for first-year students and on July 18 for transfer students into second year.
+Course enrolment begins on July 20 for first-year students and on July 17 for transfer students into second year.
 More information on course enrolment can be found later in this handbook.

 Please submit RESP Verification of Enrolment forms to the Office of the Registrar and Student Services.
 Ensure that all relevant portions of the form are completed - in particular your full name, your student number, and your signature - in order to facilitate our completion of the form.
 Once course enrolment begins, we will review the RESP forms and sign as is appropriate.
-Upon request, we can email or fax the RESP forms to the relevant company, as per the fax number on the form; alternatively, you can pick up your form if you prefer.
+Upon request, we can email the RESP forms to the relevant company; alternatively, you can pick up your form if you prefer.
 If you are picking up your RESP form, we will require your TCard for identification purposes.
 Please come to the front desk with your TCard and with all relevant forms completed appropriately.